awsdocs/amazon-ses-developer-guide/doc-source/send-using-sdk-php.md

 1. In `amazon-ses-sample.php`, replace the following with your own values:
    + **`path_to_sdk_inclusion`**—Replace with the path required to include the AWS SDK for PHP in the program\.
 For more information, see the [AWS SDK for PHP documentation](https://docs.aws.amazon.com/aws-sdk-php/v3/guide/getting-started/basic-usage.html)\.
    + **`sender@example.com`**—Replace with an email address that you have verified with Amazon SES\.
-For more information, see [Verifying Identities](verify-addresses-and-domains.md)\.
+For more information, see [Verifying identities](verify-addresses-and-domains.md)\.
 Email addresses in Amazon SES are case\-sensitive\.
 Make sure that the address you enter is exactly the same as the one you verified\.
    + **`recipient1@example.com`, `recipient2@example.com`**—Replace with the addresses of your recipients\.
 If your account is still in the sandbox, your recipients' addresses must also be verified\.
-For more information, see [Moving Out of the Amazon SES Sandbox](request-production-access.md)\.
+For more information, see [Moving out of the Amazon SES sandbox](request-production-access.md)\.
 Make sure that the address you enter is exactly the same as the one you verified\.
    + **\(Optional\) `ConfigSet`**—If you want to use a configuration set when sending this email, replace this value with the name of the configuration set\.
-For more information about configuration sets, see [Using Amazon SES Configuration Sets](using-configuration-sets.md)\.
+For more information about configuration sets, see [Using Amazon SES configuration sets](using-configuration-sets.md)\.
    + **\(Optional\) `us-west-2`**—If you want to use Amazon SES in a region other than US West \(Oregon\), replace this with the region you want to use\.
 For a list of regions where Amazon SES is available, see [Amazon Simple Email Service \(Amazon SES\)](https://docs.aws.amazon.com/general/latest/gr/rande.html#ses_region) in the *AWS General Reference*\.

 1. Save `amazon-ses-sample.php`\.